Teero29/HomeAutomationPrototype/README.md

 I will not be showing how to run code on an arduino.
 For those who need help with this task, here is a link to a guide: https://support.arduino.cc/hc/en-us/articles/4733418441116-Upload-a-sketch-in-Arduino-IDE

+The code samples provided in this branch will allow you to connect to some of the existing sensors, read their data and print it in the console.